gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 }
 ```

-As we said, functions are almost the only basic entities that exposes valuable properties in their type.
-Since what we want to reflect is part of their type, we can use the pattern matching habilities of template argument deduction to extract and expose the return and argument types.
+As we said, functions are almost the only basic entities that expose valuable properties in their type.
+Since what we want to reflect is part of their type, we can use the pattern matching abilities of template argument deduction to extract and expose the return and argument types.

-Can we do something more useful than print a defaut constructed object when reflecting the return type of a function?
+Can we do something more useful than print a default constructed object when reflecting the return type of a function?
 Yes of course!
 Here's the first building block of our reflection library:

 ```c++
 template<typename NotAFunction>